patrickoser/comparable-lists/README.md

 Setup temporary file with axios to test out CRUD operations

-Look into state management packages like easy-peasy.
+Look into state management packages like easy-peasy/Redux.

 Introdction: This is an app that will provide a simple and clean UI/UX for users to create lists and compare items on amazon.